MainlandOre/tanium-docker/README.md

 Luckily for us, ubuntu is well supported within docker and that just so happens to be what our trolleys run to keep track of their status.

+## Before Starting

+There is only one requirement before you can jump into the "Getting Started" section below.
+Copy your `tanium.pub` key into the root directory of this project.
+The build script will validate the file exists before continuing.  _(For obvious reasons we do not want to share our pub key.)_

 ## Getting Started

 1. This will compile an image which includes the TaniumClient and a simple boot script.